etusdigital/boilerplate/backend/cursor-rules.md

 ## 2. Entity Creation

-Entities should be created in the `src/entities` directory.
+Entities should be created in the `/backend/src/entities` directory.
+The complete path should be `/backend/src/entities/{entity-name}.entity.ts`.
 Follow these conventions:

 ```typescript
 import { Entity, PrimaryGeneratedColumn, Column, CreateDateColumn, UpdateDateColumn, DeleteDateColumn } from 'typeorm';